Translate

 Olivia Salter

-By the time the heat settled in for good, Monique had already stopped calling it weather.
+By the time the heat settled in for good, Monique had stopped calling it weather.

 “And I was right.
 It came back.”